Sunday, September 27, 2009

 With science and nature, what is beautiful is what has evolved.
 Beauty is what we get after millennia of interplay between subject and environment, with sometimes breathtaking coincidences or accidents of nature causing great leaps forward.
 Life is beautiful because it is.

-And what is art?
+What is art?

-I used to think that in order to be an artist, one needed to be born clever with a paintbrush or having an innate sense of color.
+I used to think that in order to be an artist, you needed to be born clever with a paintbrush or having an innate sense of color.
 That you couldn't study art unless you were innately an artist already.

-One starts with the idea, and perhaps sketches it in miniature form.
+The idea is sketched in miniature form.
 Perhaps many ideas are sketched, or many permutations of one idea, or even just different parts of an idea.
 As the artist worries and massages their idea, it begins to take on life -- as this piece is moved over here, and that little dot goes up there, putting a great opening over this way, and so on.

 The idea might be sketched in a larger format, or painted, sketched with colored pencil, or built from paper or cardboard or clay.
 Anything to prototype it and to get closer to the skin, and under the skin -- to better understand how the full-size piece will be.

-Susan captures a lone tree-top, vignetted with light leaks from the camera.
+A lone tree-top, vignetted with light leaks.

 Just like a scientist solving problems under the microscope -- patiently creating just the right environment for her bacteria to multiply, so too is the artist solving problems and, more often, making the best of each situation.
 If this trick doesn't work, then let's go this other route.
 If we can't afford this, then let's try doing that instead.